parth33bank/pk/about.md

 ---
 layout: default
 title: Partheeban Kandasamy
-description: Unassuming go getter, Love Dogs, Disciplined through Fitness, Family man, Team player
+description: Unassuming go getter
+aboutselected: selected
 ---

 ## [](#header-2)About

+Love Dogs, Disciplined through Fitness, Family man, Team player

 With over 10 years of IT experience working in different roles, I’ve come to realize that I’m passionate towards working closely with technology, addressing customer challenges and business needs with great tools and products.